petershin/liferay-learn/docs/dxp/latest/en/liferay-development/tooling/liferay-workspace/configuring-liferay-workspace.md

 Since any application written on Liferay's platform targets that platform, Liferay has made it easy for you to specify all dependencies in one shot by declaring the version of Liferay and then inheriting other dependencies from Liferay.
 That way, you don't have the mess shown above.

-Target platform is enabled by default; you don't have to do anything extra to use it.
+Target platform is enabled by default; there's nothing extra to do to use it.
 Here's what most dependencies look like now:

 ```groovy
 dependencies {